beyondcode/expose/docs/getting-started/sharing-your-first-site.md

 Therefore, in order to share your sites for the first time, you will need an authorization token.

-You can obtain such a token by singing in to your [Beyond Code account](https://beyondco.de/login).
+You can obtain such a token by signing in to your [Beyond Code account](https://beyondco.de/login).
 If you do not yet have an account, you can [sign up and create an account](https://beyondco.de/register) for free.

 ## Authenticating with sharedwithexpose.com